kjs452/Evolve5Sims/uni/README.md

         uni412.txt.gz               snapshot on apr 12. lots of shapes transplant_uni412.txt.gz    small transplant from the april 12 simulation.
 25,000 units of energy

+        uni413.txt.gz               snapshot on apr 13. no change uni414.txt.gz               snapshot on apr 14. main mass of creatures to the top, more patches of moving organisms everywhere.

         uni_strain8.txt.gz          transplants into 8 seperate strains on new universe (from mar 22) dna_uni1.kf                 the dna sample used to seed 'uni_strain8.txt'
 ```